cloudhr/taphr-api-server/README.md

 ## The API Server
-This is just a resource server that assembles all the modules together and exposes endpoints based the different type of membership categories.
+This is just a resource server that assembles all the modules together and exposes endpoints based on the different types of membership categories.
 Each Membership type will live in its own DNS.

 ## How feature modules interact with the API server